1999 Kingwood robbery incidents: Crimes

-The girls planned the crimes while eating at a Kingwood Wendy’s.
+The girls planned the crimes while eating at a Kingwood Wendy's.
 The group targeted five places: Stop N Drive, Ryan's Bakery, Jack's Food Store/Jack's Grocery, Porter Food Store, and a store in Montgomery County.
 All of these places were on the periphery of Kingwood: either north along Porter Road or south on Hamblen Road.

 Stop N Drive, the first location, was robbed on May 30 of that year.
 It was located in Montgomery County, on Texas State Highway Loop 494, outside of the western portion of Kingwood.
-Forest Cove Stop-n-Drive was robbed on July 1, and there the girls got $800 ($ according to inflation), the largest amount in the robberies.
+Forest Cove Stop-n-Drive was robbed on July 1, and there the girls got $800 ($ adjusted for inflation), the largest amount in the robberies.
 Others resulted in cash and cigarettes.
 Ryan's Bakery was held up on July 5, and the adjacent Jack's Food Store was held up the subsequent weekend.

 The girls used a 1999 Pontiac Firebird owned by Maddox's father as the getaway car.
 In each robbery two girls actively robbed while the others served as lookouts.
 Maddox was the only girl who participated in all of the robberies.
 They had watched television to get the modus operandi of the crime, and they had disguised themselves as males by using sunglasses, masks, hoods, and gloves.
 Their weapons were a .22 caliber rifle, a semiautomatic pistol, and a shotgun.

 Shaila Dewan of the Houston Press wrote that, according to Billy Stephens of the Houston Police Department (HPD), the fact that "the robberies were so well planned and executed" was what "struck" him the most, and not merely that the perpetrators were upper middle class females.

 Dunn and Morneau discussed the robberies with other people, attracting the attention of authorities.